You only process tax forms once a year – here’s what you might be forgetting

 Also, don’t forget to reach out to former employees that received earnings in the past calendar year.
 Determine how former employees will receive their tax forms and check with them to see if their information – particularly their address – has changed.

-We told you we’d get to it later… Double check there’s no shortages or overages for CPP deductions
+We told you we’d get to it later… Double check there’s no shortages or overages for CPP and QPP deductions

-Employee CPP deductions are shown in Box 16 if the employee’s province of employment is not Québec.
 Ensuring these deductions add up correctly can be tricky, because employees are exempt from CPP contributions if they’re under the age of 18 or over the age of 70 (or if they’re over the age of 65 and have filled out a CPT30).
-But it’s important to double-check there are no shortages or overages in your CPP deductions before finalizing year-end tax forms.
+Similar exemptions apply for QPP contributions – employees are exempt if they’re under the age of 18 or over the age of 73 (or if they’re 65 or older and have filled out a RR-50-V).
+It’s important to double-check there are no shortages or overages in your CPP/QPP deductions before finalizing year-end tax forms.

 Review payroll and year-end reports

 The best practice we share with our clients is to start reviewing their year-end payroll reports mid-November, and continue to review those reports until the last pay run of the calendar year.
-Our NPI-trained Client Service Representatives (CSRs) recommend paying particular attention to:
+Our National Payroll Institute-trained Client Service Representatives (CSRs) recommend paying particular attention to:

 Another tip to apply when reviewing year-end payroll reports is to include terminated employees for an accurate representation of your year-to-date totals.